JackEdwards-IT/c-scrabble/Readme.md

 This is a two player text based (command line) scrabble like game.
 The focus of the project is on proper memory management and adhering to the ANSI C90 standards.

 Please note this is more a technical excercise than a fully featured game.
-See game Rules for more info.
+See game rules for more info.

 Two files are to be passed into the game on startup: